split Command in Linux with Examples

 Round-Robin Distribution Across Files

-The -n r/N form distributes lines across N files using round-robin assignment instead of sequential blocks.
-The first line goes to file 1, the second to file 2, and so on, cycling back after reaching N:
+The -n r/N form distributes records across N files in a round-robin pattern.
+The first record goes to the first file, the second to the second file, and the sequence repeats after the Nth file:

 split -n r/4 requests.log worker-